Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 I never knew that General Kelly and General Mattis said this.

-Because he's just in his silo.
+I never, because he's just in his silo.

-He's not watching C -SPAN when Democrats are on.
+He's not watching C-SPAN when Democrats are on.

 I'm kind of glad I'm the last person that called because now I've gotten to hear what you've had to say in between all the callers.

-If you do a little research on this particular author, you'll see that his bias is worn out on his sleeve, and it is on the show here.
+And I want you to know that if you do a little research on this particular author, you'll see that his bias is worn out on his sleeve.

-It's extremely disturbing to see that what I guess they call Trump derangement syndrome has been kicked up a notch or two by this author.
+It's extremely disturbing to see that what I guess they call Trump derangement system syndrome has been kicked up a notch or two by this author.

 Man, you have quoted a lot of things that are not true, but what the worst thing is, is since I've been here listening to this entire program, you have called him a rapist.